GabAsencios/Titanic_Survival_Prediction_models/README.md

 Running the Code
 Option 1: Jupyter Notebook

-Open notebook.ipynb
+Open Logistic_Regression&Perceptron_Models.ipynb
 Ensure Titanic.csv is in the correct path
 Run all cells sequentially

 Option 2: Google Colab

-Upload notebook to Google Colab
-Upload Titanic.csv using the file upload button
+Upload Logistic_Regression&Perceptron_Models.ipynb to Google Colab Upload Titanic.csv using the file upload button
 Verify the path is /content/Titanic.csv
 Run all cells